The Orange County Waste Reduction, Reuse and Recycling (3-R) Fee

 - Recycling services for all government buildings in Orange County and its Towns

-- Automotive waste recycling - motor oil, oil filters, antifreeze, batteries
+- Automotive waste recycling - motor oil, oil filters, antifreeze, batteries and cooking oil

 - Full-time education and outreach